Skip to Content

 Apricots are tropical fruit rich in vitamins A and C. They are also full of potassium and beta-carotene, which can help fight against cancer.

-It is safe to feed the fleshy fruit; however, don’t give the pit, leaves, or stem as they contain cyanide which can be harmful if consumed in large amounts.
-Your German Shepherd will enjoy a few small bites now and again but don’t overdo it as apricots are high in fiber, and too much fiber can lead to a tummy upset.
+Caution: Your German Shepherd will enjoy a few small bites now and again but don’t overdo it, as apricots are high in fiber, and too much fiber can lead to a tummy upset.

 Banana

 German Shepherds can eat bananas.
-They are high in potassium which can support kidney and heart functions.
+They are high in potassium, which can support kidney and heart functions.
 They are also high in vitamins, biotin, fiber, and copper and are low in sodium.

-They do, however, contain a lot of sugar, so only feed sparingly and do not feed the peel as they may be tough for some dogs to digest.
-I like to give my German Shepherd a couple of small banana pieces when we are out on a long walk as it helps give her a quick energy boost.
+“I like giving my German Shepherd a couple of small banana pieces when we are on a long walk, as it helps give her a quick energy boost.” – World of Dogz

 Blackberries

-Don’t you love blackberry picking in the summer?
-These sweet and juicy fruits are ideal for sharing with your German Shepherd.
-Some dogs may not quite like their taste, yet other dogs will adore them.
+Some dogs may not quite like their taste, yet other dogs will adore them, just like the flavor of a ripe strawberry.
 Frozen blackberries can be a welcome treat in the warm weather to help cool your dog down.

 Blueberries